-Mercy College Libraries is committed to providing services as much as possible.
-The Libraries are open to Mercy College students, faculty, and staff.
+The Libraries are open to Mercy College students, faculty and staff.

-Fall 2020 Library Services are available to support students and faculty throughout the semester.
+Library Services are available to support students and faculty.

 Please check periodically for updates.
 We are here to help!